tsuru/tsuru/docs/services/build.rst

 manifest.
 We provide a command-line tool to help you to create this manifest and manage your service.

-Creating your service api
+Creating your service API
 =========================

 To create your service API, you can use any programming language or framework.
-In this tutorial we will use `flask <http://flask.pocoo.org>`_.
+In this tutorial we will use `Flask <http://flask.pocoo.org>`_.

 Authentication
 ==============

-tsuru will authenticate with your service API using HTTP basic authentication.
+tsuru uses basic authentication for authenticating the services, for more details, check the :ref:`service API workflow
-The user is the name of the service and the password is defined in the `service manifest`_.
+<service_api_flow_authentication>`.

 Using Flask, you can manage basic authentication using a decorator described in this Flask snippet: http://flask.pocoo.org/snippets/8/.